nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Tue Jun 03 2025)
+### Joke of the day (Wed Jun 04 2025)
 <!-- joke -->
->All roads lead to Chuck Norris.
-And by the transitive property, a roundhouse kick to the face.
+>Do you have a girlfriend?
+I will leave the relationship to the databases
 <!-- /joke -->

-*Last update: Tue, 03 Jun 2025 01:00:53 GMT*
+*Last update: Wed, 04 Jun 2025 01:00:43 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)